 While initial reports of FMTs for IBD are promising, several unresolved issues remain.
 Treatment of IBD with FMTs may be considered investigational and so many health care providers may not cover the cost of the procedure (colonoscopy and stool preparation).
 This is the case in the United States where the Food and Drug Administration has required that providers who would like to perform FMT must file an “Investigational New Drug” application.
 Many patients may end up having to pay the hospital charge for this treatment out of their own funds.
 This burden may be greater when it is possible that patients with IBD may require several treatments.
 Nonetheless, it is conceivable that long term costs may be reduced if FMT leads to treatment success and the patient is able to avoid expensive medical therapies, hospitalizations, or surgeries.

-CONCLUDING REMARKS

-FMT is now considered to be a highly successful therapy for recurrent and refractory CDI based on recent clinical trials.
+CONCLUSIONFMT is now considered to be a highly successful therapy for recurrent and refractory CDI based on recent clinical trials.
 The pathogenesis of IBD is thought to be due in part to pertubations in the gut microflora that disrupt homeostasis.
 Therefore, it is logical to extend the successes of FMT in CDI to the treatment of IBD.
 Case reports and series for the treatment of IBD by FMT have shown promise with regards to treatment success and safety despite the limitations of the reporting.
 While several questions remain unanswered such as the long term consequences of FMT on the recipient, this therapy may be beneficial for the treatment of UC and Crohn’s disease, particularly those with concurrent CDI or with pouchitis.
 The study of the gut microbiome has opened an exciting new world in medicine raising as many questions as it seems to answer.
 It is nonetheless here to stay with additional data from randomized controlled trials much needed.
 Synthetic and multimicrobial stool substitutes are an inevitable advance that we are likely to see in the near future.

 REFERENCES